ga4gh/va-spec/schema/va-spec/base/def/VariantTherapeuticResponseProposition.rst

       -
       - :ref:`Condition` | :ref:`iriReference`
       - 1..1
       - Reports the disease context in which the variant's association with therapeutic sensitivity or resistance is evaluated.
-Note that this is a required qualifier in therapeutic response statements.
+Note that this is a required qualifier in therapeutic response propositions.